 While your financial gifts are incredibly important, we want our families to remain culturally appropriate in their own community.
 Many gifts have the unintentional impact of causing jealousy among village children.

 LSM does offer a variety of ways to support your family throughout the year.
 One way is through our Gifts of Hope Christmas catalog.
 This is an opportunity for your family to support a specific project or items for the family (garden sets, bikes, etc.) that will be given from the parents to their children.
-We also encourage you to send in your family’s Christmas picture, as this is deeply encouraging to your Home of Hope family, and a great way to connect!
+We also encourage you to send in your family’s Christmas picture, as this is a great way to connect with your Home of Hope family!

 May I contact my family?

 Yes, we ask that all communication be sent through LSM.
-LSM will provide opportunities for your family to connect in a variety of ways throughout the year.
+LSM will provide a variety of opportunities for your family to connect and communicate.